DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/31-Multiple-Linear-Regression.md

 ### Diagnostics

-The diagnostics for the model are similar to what we did in a previous lesson.
+The diagnostics for the model are similar to what we did in a previous chapter.
 Nothing in these plots gives us concern; however, there is one leverage point, Figure \@ref(fig:diag305-fig).

 ```r